rjfarmer/py2f/README.md

 ````

 Gets a parameter called name with value value.
 If
-the variable is in the top level python name space, then object=MAINMOD, otherwise pass
+the variable is in the top level python name space, then object=MAIN_MOD, otherwise pass
 the name of the python object as a string.

-Can also pass 1d int or double arrays to the get function, which will return a copy of the array.
+You can also pass a 1d allocatable array or a 1d pointer to get (of type int or double).
+The
+array version returns a copy while the pointer version is a pointer.

 ## Run command